SUBZEROCODE/tpximpact-challenge-ui/asssumptions&feature-branches.md

 ### FT-104-backend-api-changes-to-match-frontend-expectations - merged 🚀
 As a java developer I want to provide my controller endpoints in a way which suits the frontend UI implementation.
 Acceptance criteria: FT-202-frontend-ui-visualisations-for-api works alongside backend endpoints with returns being given as expected.

+### FT-002-containerised-app-artifacts
+As a developer of the app I want to containerise my application code, so that it can used as a container within Docker for frontend and backend.
+Acceptance criteria: Dockerfiles created to build code for frontend and backend and if possible integrate this with CICD to build docker images to registry.